 - And not so He might offer Himself frequently, just as the high priest enters into the Holy of Holies every year with the blood of another.

-- Otherwise, it would be necessary for Him to have suffered frequently from the foundation of the world.
-But now, once at the culmination of the ages, He was – and is – revealed for annulment of sin through His sacrifice.
+- Otherwise, it would be necessary for Him to suffer frequently from the foundation of the world.
+But now, once at the culmination of the ages, He has been revealed for the annulment of sin through His sacrifice.

-- And as it’s appointed to men once to die and after this is judgement,
+- And insomuch as it’s appointed to men once to die and after this is judgement,

-- so also the Anointed – having been offered once to bear the sins of many – will appear a second time without sin to the men who eagerly await for salvation.
+- so also the Anointed – having been offered once to bear the sins of many – will appear for a second time without sin to the men eagerly awaiting for salvation.

 Click to Collapse this Chapter

 - For the law – having a shadow of the good things coming but not the form of those same matters – is never able to perfect the men approaching every year with the same sacrifices that they offer continuously.